-Adjusted gross income in determining the applicable rate for the Saver's Credit would be modified to include the excludable portion of the taxpayer's Social Security benefits.
-The credit would apply to an annual aggregate contribution of up to \$2,000 (or earnings includible in gross income, if less) to the taxpayer's elective deferral plans, IRAs, and QTPs.
-For a married couple filing a joint return, the maximum allowable credit would be constrained by earnings only if the combined includible compensation of the spouses was less than \$4,000.
+Adjusted gross income in determining the applicable rate for the Saver's Credit for QTP contribution would be modified to include the excludable portion of the taxpayer's Social Security benefits.
+The credit would apply to an annual aggregate contribution of up to \$2,000 (\$4,000 for a married couple filing a joint return), or earnings includible in gross income, if less, to the taxpayer's elective deferral plans, IRAs, and QTPs.
 For purposes of the credit, qualified contributions to a QTP must be made to an account over which the taxpayer is the person with the power to authorize distributions and to otherwise administer the account.
 Qualified contributions would be reduced by any distributions from an elective deferral plan, IRA, or QTP during the current tax year, the two preceding tax years, and the following tax year up to the due date of the return including extensions.

-The credit would be available for contributions to QTPs beginning on or after January 1, 2008.
+The credit would be available for contributions to QTPs beginning on January 1, 2009.